darioteixeira/pgocaml/README.md

 OCaml library which talks the frontend/backend protocol directly with the database.

-* It has a camlp4 layer which lets you write SQL statements directly in your code, TYPE SAFE at compile time, with TYPE INFERENCE into the SQL, and using the full PostgreSQL SQL grammar (sub-selects, PG-specific SQL, etc.).
+* It has a PPX (macro) layer which lets you write SQL statements directly in your code, TYPE SAFE at compile time, with TYPE INFERENCE into the SQL, and using the full PostgreSQL SQL grammar (sub-selects, PG-specific SQL, etc.).
 But the flip side of this is that you need to have access to the database at